Here’s what Biden’s budget would mean — if it had a chance

 WASHINGTON (AP) — With Republicans in control of the House, there’s no chance that President Joe Biden’s new budget plan will become law as it stands.
-Instead, the financial blueprint that he’s announcing in Philadelphia on Thursday will serve as a political talking point for a president preparing to run for reelection.
+Instead, the financial blueprint that he announced Thursday in Philadelphia will serve as a political talking point for a president preparing to run for reelection.

-“When you look at the budget, it’s a statement of the president’s values,” White House press secretary Karine Jean-Pierre said.
+“I just laid out the bulk of my budget,” Biden said during a stop at a union training center.
+“Republicans in Congress should do the same thing.
+Then we can sit down and see where we disagree.”

 Many of the key proposals are designed to draw sharp contrasts with Republicans.